Cavalera Conspiracy: Inflikted (2007–2009)

 In 2006, Igor Cavalera left Sepultura to work on his DJ project, and to spend more time with his family.

 To complete the band, Max chose Soulfly guitarist Marc Rizzo and vocalist Joe Duplantier of Gojira.
-Rizzo was his choice because, according to Max, he and Rizzo "play together in Soulfly and musically, we are like twin brothers".
-Max also said that he talked to Rizzo about going back to the roots of the mid-1980s thrash metal, which he did with Sepultura.
+Max picked Rizzo because, according to Max, they "play together in Soulfly and musically, we are like twin brothers".
+Max said that he talked to Rizzo about returning to the roots of mid-1980s thrash metal, which he did with Sepultura.
 Max continues, "Marc was completely into it and he did great.
 He surpassed what I asked him to do."
 Max stated that Duplantier was Gloria's idea, as he did not know him at all.
 He added, "We had no idea who the guy is, he's from a different continent and we don't speak French.
 I did know the Gojira CD.
 But I like the element of surprise and danger Joe brought."

 In July 2007, the band recorded their debut album at Undercity Studios in Los Angeles with engineer and co-producer Logan Mader (who played in Soulfly for a year after leaving Machine Head in 1999) and Lucas Banker of the Dirty Icon production team.
-The album included guest appearances of bassist Rex Brown on the song "Ultra-Violent", and Max's stepson Ritchie Cavalera singing on "Black Ark".
+The album included guest appearances by bassist Rex Brown on the song "Ultra-Violent", and Max's stepson Ritchie Cavalera singing on "Black Ark".
 The band made their debut live performance on August 31, 2007, at the 11th Annual D-Low Memorial Concert in Tempe, AZ.
 Inflikted, named after the band's original moniker, was released through Roadrunner Records on March 25, 2008.
-Commercially, Inflikted did not have great sales, reaching moderate positions on the charts.
+Inflikted did not have great sales, reaching moderate positions on the charts.
 The album reached the top 30 on Austria, Finland and Germany, and the top 40 on Australia and Belgium.
 Having sold more than 9,000 copies during its first week, Inflikted peaked at number 72 on the Billboard 200 chart.